two images of styled desk with computer and office supplies stacked with 5 near genius pto president resources headline in front

 It’s filled with thousands of other leaders who are just like you- trying to be a better leader and run a stronger PTO.

-Schedule how much time you’ll spend doing PTO stuff so it doesn’t become a runaway train!
+Balance how much time you’ll spend doing PTO stuff so it doesn’t take up all of your time and leave you scrambling for everything else in your life.

-Look at your schedule for the week and decide how much time you can realistically devote to PTO work, while getting everything else you’re juggling done too.
+Look at your calendar and schedule for the week and decide how much time you can realistically devote to PTO work, while getting everything else you’re juggling done too.

 The fastest way to end up burnt out and overwhelmed is to spend all week at school doing PTO stuff, and then come home to a disaster of a home!